papkov/rating-tools/README.md

 # rating-tools
-Work with API and its absence of rating.chgk.info
+Work with API and its absence of rating.chgk.info (in Jupyter Notebooks mostly)